Mary Brodrick: Writing

-Brodrick edited a new edition of Heinrich Brugsch-Bey's Egypt under the Pharaohs in 1891, and in 1892 translated and edited Auguste Mariette's Aperçu de l'histoire ancienne d'Egypte which was published by Scribner's in New York, 1892, as Outlines of Ancient Egyptian History.
+Brodrick edited a new edition of Heinrich Brugsch-Bey's Egypt under the Pharaohs in 1891, with sections on recent excavations were added by her to reflect ‘the most recent discoveries in Egyptological science’ and bring the publication up to date.
+In 1892 she translated and edited Auguste Mariette's Aperçu de l'histoire ancienne d'Egypte which was published by Scribner's in New York, 1892, as Outlines of Ancient Egyptian History.

-She took on the editorship of the 9th and 10th editions of Murray's travel handbooks for Egypt (1896 and 1900) and also edited Murray's Syria and Palestine volume.
+She took on the editorship of the 9th and 10th editions of Murray's travel Handbooks for Egypt (1896 and 1900) and also edited Murray's Syria and Palestine volume.

 A selection of her papers and lectures on Egypt, edited by Eversley Robinson, were published posthumously in 1937.

 Death

 Brodrick died on 13 July 1933 in Hindhead, Surrey.
 Her funeral was at St. Alban's Church in that town.
 As far as is known, Brodrick never married and left no descendants.
 Years in Egypt had taken their toll and she was not in robust health in her later years.
 In the year of her death she gave two addresses to College Hall, titled "Retrospect and Prospect" and "Farewell and All Hail".

 Brodrick left a net estate of £46168.
 She gave £500 to her friend Thyra Alleyne, principal of College Hall, and the same amount to Lucie Dobson, bursar of the hall.
 She left £500 each to Cornelia Cracknell and Florence Collins of The School of Gardening, Clapham, Worthing.
-On her brother's Cecil's death, she left the portrait of her by N. Fulcher to College Hall.
-After some minor legacies of chattels and possessions, the residue of her estate was left two-thirds on trust to her brother and one-third to Mrs (later Dame) Eversley Chaning Robinson and then on to College Hall.
+On her brother's Cecil's death, she left the portrait of her by Norah Fulcher to College Hall; it is now in a private collection.
+After some minor legacies of chattels and possessions, the residue of her estate was left two-thirds on trust to her brother and one-third to Mrs (later Dame) Eversley Chaning Robinson, her friend and executrix, and then on to College Hall.
 It was that, not inconsiderable, residue that provided the funds necessary to allow the completion of the long-planned extension to College Hall in 1934 which was named The Mary Brodrick Wing in her honour.
 Her personal collection of antiquities have found their way to the Petrie Museum and her academic books to the Edwards Library.